 # Amazon Product Photography Requirements: The Complete Checklist

 Quick Answer: Amazon requires main images on a pure white background (RGB 255,255,255), minimum 1600px on the longest side for zoom functionality, product filling 85%+ of the frame, sRGB color profile, JPEG/TIFF/PNG/GIF format, and zero text, watermarks, or graphics.
-Non-compliant images trigger listing suppression -- meaning zero visibility and zero sales until you fix them.
+Non-compliant images trigger listing suppression: meaning zero visibility and zero sales until you fix them.

 Your Amazon listing lives or dies on its images.
 According to Salsify's consumer research, 70% of online shoppers need to see three or more product photos before purchasing.
 Baymard Institute found that 56% of shoppers navigate to product images before reading anything else on the page.
 And Amazon's own data shows that listings using all available image slots see measurably higher conversion rates than those with fewer images.